This post may contain affiliate links and ads. Read our disclosure policy here.

 You might think that the only things worth shopping for during back to school sales are the items that the teacher puts on those school supply lists.
 But it turns out, back to school sales are actually the perfect time to stock up on other household items, often at rock bottom prices.
 Here are the Best Things to Buy During Back to School Sales!

-Which is why what I am about to tell you might make some of you cover your ears and possibly want to throw #2 pencils at me.
-Parents and teachers alike, I know that you have only just begun your summer break (some of your schools are still in session!) but trust me – it’s worth a listen.
+So wherever you are currently at in your summer break, this is worth a look.
+EVEN IF SCHOOL JUST ENDED and what I am about to tell you makes some of you cover your ears and possibly want to throw #2 pencils at me.
+Parents and teachers alike, trust me – it’s worth a listen.
 Save some big-time money, avoid the crowds and the last-minute rush and ensure that your kid gets whatever character-laden backpack she has her heart set on for next school year.

-Here’s the deal: we are on the cusp of Back to School Supply Shopping Season for NEXT school year.
+Here’s the deal: June is truly the cusp of Back to School Supply Shopping Season for FOLLOWING school year.
 It’s true.
-Big box stores are already unloading pallet after ever-loving pallet of gluesticks, colored pencils and notebook filler paper in their stockrooms.
-Most of these stores will wait until oh, July 5th, before they fill display after display in aisle after aisle with every school essential known to man.
+Big box stores are already unloading pallet after ever-loving pallet of gluesticks, colored pencils and notebook filler paper in their stockrooms when most of us are trying to get to the last day of school Most of these stores will wait until oh, July 5th, before they fill display after display in aisle after aisle with every school essential known to man.
+(Though some years they don’t even wait until the July 4th fireworks before they stock the shelves.)

 Plan to hit the stores EARLY in the season, even if it’s the last thing you want to think about right now.